rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 ```

 Note that the root section `s0` is always located at the beginning of
-the list.
+any sequence.
 That is, because any other section is a subsection to it.

 As mentioned before, and in contrary to the formal perspective, each node
 will be associated with one section only (practical perspective).
 However,